-That Councillor Justice's Notice of Motion be referred to the September 18, 2019 Council meeting for consideration and direct staff to seek input from Dr. Preikshot on how staff would proceed with implementing the motion.
+That Councillor Justice's Notice of Motion be referred to the September 18, 2019 Council meeting for consideration so staff have the opportunity to seek input from Dr. Preikshot on how staff would proceed with implementing the motion.

-10.2 Simon Fraser University's Climate Action for BC Communities Initiative

-Withdrawn.

-10.3 Public Hearing and Special Council Meeting to be Held at the Cowichan Performing Arts Centre - Tuesday, October 1, 2019 at 6:00 pm
+- 10.2 Simon Fraser University's Climate Action for BC Communities Initiative Withdrawn. - 10.3 Public Hearing and Special Council Meeting to be Held at the Cowichan Performing Arts Centre Tuesday, October 1, 2019 at 6:00 p.m.